 - Utility installation fees

-- Any amount the seller of the property owes that you agree to pay such as back taxes, interest, recording or mortgage fees, charges for improvements or repairs and sales commissions.
+- Any amount the property seller owes that you agree to pay, such as back taxes, interest, recording or mortgage fees, charges for improvements or repairs, and sales commissions.

 - Fire insurance